Powerlearnproject/se-day1-assignment-VictorOnyango/README.md

 Software engineering is systematic application of engineering principle,methods and tools in the development and maintenace of high quality software systems and its importance in the technology industry is to create softwares and systems that powers various aspect of modern life such as communication,commerce and health care

 Identify and describe at least three key milestones in the evolution of software engineering.
-1. Development of programming languages such as Fortran and C.
-2. Establishment of software engineering as a discipline.
-3. Advent of structured programming in the 1970s and the rise of agile methodologies in the 2000s.
+Development of programming languages such as Fortran and C Establishment of software engineering as a discipline Advent of structured programming in the 1970s and the rise of agile methodologies in the 2000s

 List and briefly explain the phases of the Software Development Life Cycle.
-1.Requirement - Gatering and documenting user needs and system requirement 2.Design - creating detailed design of the software architecture interface 3.Implementation - writing code to build software according to design specification 4.Testing - Conduct test to ensure the software meet quality standard and functional requirements 5.Deployment - Releasing the software to users 6.Maintenance - Providing ongoing support, update and enhancement of software capabilities after deployment
+Requirement - Gatering and documenting user needs and system requirement Design - creating detailed design of the software architecture interface Implementation - writing code to build software according to design specification Testing - Conduct test to ensure the software meet quality standard and functional requirements Deployment - Releasing the software to users Maintenance - Providing ongoing support, update and enhancement of software capabilities after deployment

 Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.